-Financial instruments that potentially subject the Company to concentration of credit risk consist primarily of cash and cash equivalents and investment securities classified as held to maturity.
-The Company maintains deposits in financial institutions.
-Management believes that the Company is not exposed to significant credit risk due to the financial position of the depository institutions in which those deposits are held.
+Financial instruments that potentially subject the Company to concentration of credit risk consist primarily of cash and cash equivalents and investment securities classified as held-to-maturity.
+The Company maintains deposits at major financial institutions.
 Additionally, the Company has adopted an investment policy that includes guidelines relative to credit quality, diversification of maturities and liquidity.